nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 - Consider implementing an enhanced cash back program for Loyal Customers.
 Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
 Amazon should consider rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
 To prevent abuse, the cashback could be given to customers after the return periods for the item closes.
 Amazon could also try setting different cashback rates according to spending levels such as Bronze, Silver, Gold, and Diamond tiers.

 ## Next Steps
-- Test additional cluster values (e.g., k=6–10) to evaluate whether deeper segmentation yields more interpretable or actionable groupings.
+- Test higher numbers of clusters (higher values for $k$) to evaluate whether deeper segmentation yields more interpretable or actionable groupings.
 - Develop a predictive churn model using supervised learning to identify at-risk customers based on historical behavior.
 - Perform sentiment analysis on review text and map sentiment trends to customer segments for richer behavioral insight.